nwthomas/burning-heart/README.md

 ## Getting Started

 (NOTE: `Burning Heart` is currently iOS-only.
-There are plans to create a web application, but you will need a Mac computer with XCode installed to turn the mobile `Burning Heart` client on.
-If you don't have one, I've prepared a `Snack` example link for you up above in the Github header for this repo.)
+There are plans to create a web application, but you will need a Mac computer with XCode installed to turn the mobile `Burning Heart` client on.)

 - Fork and clone (or just clone) this repository to your local machine
 - Use the command `yarn` inside both the root directory and the client directories to install dependencies for the server and client, respectively